nekrutnikolai/mysite/content/posts/lets-kill-this-mbp.md

 ---
 {{<figure src="/img/skylerdontlikemacs.png" alt="Hello Friend" position="center" style="border-radius: 8px;" title="MacBook Pro 13 without TouchBar" titlePosition="center">}}

-## My good friend wants to kill his MacBook
+# My good friend's Mac is nearing its end

 He's already had it, the one in the picture above, for a couple of years, and the battery is starting to degrade among several other serious issues.
-He has a decent budget for a new computer, but doesn't want to buy a new laptop until this one stops functioning.
+Since it is nearing its end soon, in the time that it isn't being used it could mine some cryptocurrency.

-We are going to destroy the MacBook by **heat** over the next few weeks.
 MacBooks are known for their subpar cooling systems as demonstrated in [this video](https://www.youtube.com/watch?v=MlOPPuNv4Ec).
-Instead of wasting this Mac's **insane** computational power, we are going to set it up for mining [Monero(XMR)](https://www.getmonero.org/), a type of cryptocurrency that can be mined with a CPU.
+We are going to set up this mac for mining [Monero(XMR)](https://www.getmonero.org/), a type of cryptocurrency that can be mined with a CPU.
 He is only going to earn a couple pennies per day, but it's better than nothing.
 I don't know how he'll be able to sleep through the insane fan noise.
 Maybe he'll have to run an extension cable to his closet.

 {{< figure src="/img/monero.png" alt="Hello Friend" position="center" style="border-radius: 8px;" title="Official Monero Logo" titlePosition="center">}}

-## Disclaimer
+# Disclaimer

 You have been warned that there are risks such as damage to the computer keeping it at a high temperature for long periods of time.